natesymer/FHSTwitterEngine/README.markdown

 Add the folder "FHSTwitterEngine" to your project and #import "FHSTwitterEngine.h"

-You will have to set OAuthConsumer and TouchJSON to use `-fno-objc-arc`.
+You will have to set OAuthConsumer and TouchJSON to use `-fno-objc-arc` if you are using ARC.

+You also need to link against SystemConfiguration.framework

 **Usage:**